Surgery to lower , ovarian and primary peritoneal cancer risk

 - Bladder incontinence

 It is important for people to discuss possible surgical risks with a surgeon to understand the seriousness and likelihood of these risks before making the decision to have risk-reducing surgery.

-Average recovery time after RRSO is about 1-2 weeks.
+Average recovery time after is about 1-2 weeks.

-NCT04251052: A Study to Compare Two Surgical Procedures in Women with BRCA1 Mutations to Assess Reduced Risk of Ovarian Cancer (SOROCk).
-Women with a BRCA1 mutation ages 35 – 50 at risk for ovarian cancer are eligible.
-SOROCk will determine if removal of fallopian tubes alone can reduce the risk of ovarian cancer nearly as much as removing the ovaries and fallopian tubes.
+- NCT04251052: A Study to Compare Two Surgical Procedures in Women with Mutations to Assess Reduced Risk of Ovarian Cancer (SOROCk).
+This study is looking at whether women with mutations who remove just the can reduce the risk of ovarian cancer nearly as much as women who remove their ovaries and .